zapier/visual-builder/docs/_docs/oauth.md

 You'll need the following items to add OAuth authentication:

-- (optionally) An Input Form to gather data from users, such as account team name or site URL for self-hosted apps
+- An input form (optional) to gather data from users, such as account team name or site URL for self-hosted apps
 - An OAuth application configured in your own app's settings, where you'll add Zapier's OAuth Redirect URL
 - A Client ID (may be called Customer or API Key) and Client Secret (may be called Customer or API secret) from your app
-- An Authorization URL on your app's site where users will login with their account credentials
+- An Authorization URL on your app's site where users will log in with their account credentials
-- (optionally) A list of API scope(s) to restrict what Zapier can access
+- A list of API scope(s) (optional) to restrict what Zapier can access
 - An Access Token Request URL where Zapier exchanges the request token for an access token
-- (optionally) A Refresh Token Request URL where Zapier can refresh the access token if it expires, along with an option to have Zapier automatically refresh credentials
+- A Refresh Token Request URL (optional) where Zapier can refresh the access token if it expires, along with an option to have Zapier automatically refresh credentials
 - A Test API endpoint where Zapier can make an API call to ensure your user credentials work
 - A Connection Label to uniquely identify users' accounts